jhdoak/Simon/README.md

 * Game buttons light up and play corresponding sounds on player click and during sequence playback.
 * Losing sound plays on incorrect presses.
-* Game keeps track of player score throughout the game.
+* Game keeps track of player's score throughout the game.
 * Game keeps track of player's high score.
   - Note: See 'Future Development'
 * Start button toggles to a reset button during gameplay, which resets the game and restarts.